Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

-It is then remarkable that the manifold appears to be spanned by so few significant vectors, that is, it is approximately of very low rank.
+It is then remarkable that $\calS(\Lambda,d)$ appears to be spanned by so few significant vectors, that is, it is approximately of very low rank.
 This turns out not to be a coincidence, and we shall exploit this throughout.

 This paper is organised as follows.
-In Section~\ref{low-rank-section}, we explain why the solution manifold of interest is (approximately) low rank.
-We follow this in Section~\ref{manifoild-approximation-section} by considering methods that build approximations to this manifold.
+In Section~\ref{low-rank-section}, we explain why the subspace spanned by the solutions of interest is (approximately) low dimensional.
+We follow this in Section~\ref{manifoild-approximation-section} by considering methods that build approximations to this subspace.
 A particularly appealing approach may be constructed from a so-called extended Krylov subspace, and we show how in Section~\ref{EKS-section}.
 This then provides the basis for methods aimed at the trust-region subproblem \req{tr}, and we provide details for positive-definite $A$ in Section~\ref{definite-subproblem-solve-section}.
 We follow this with a description of how we may extend this for general $A$ in Section~\ref{general-subproblem-solve-section}.
 Numerical experiments follow in Section~\ref{experiments-section}.
 We show that the same ideas trivially extend to the regularized-norm problem in Section~\ref{regularization-section}, and finally we conclude in Section~\ref{conclusions-section}.